steemit/condenser/docs/CONFIGURATION.md

 GA (gtag.js) is inlined into the SSR HTML by the root layout, exactly like legacy `server-html.jsx` (async gtag.js + inline dataLayer/config init — the browser loads it at parse time, no hydration dependency).
-The id comes from `SDC_GOOGLE_ANALYTICS_ID`: statically prerendered pages bake it at Docker **build** time (the Dockerfile passes it as a build ARG into `pnpm build`), while dynamic pages read it from the runtime environment variable.
+All routes render per-request (`force-dynamic` in the root layout), so the id is always read from the runtime `SDC_GOOGLE_ANALYTICS_ID` — unset means no GA.
+This keeps published images environment-agnostic: the community runs the same images with their own env.

 ## Session Management